 Categories for permanent residence include:

-Work – applicants must first hold a temporary work permit for five years, unless applying for a critical skills work permit.
+Work – applicants must first hold a temporary work visa for five years, unless applying for a critical skills work visa

-Retired – applications can be made for permanent residence on a stand-alone basis.
+Retirement – applications can be made for permanent residence on a stand-alone basis

-Business – applicants will need to be in possession of a business visa first.
+Business – applicants will also need to be in possession of a business visa

 Though some permanent residence applications can be made on a stand-alone basis in theory, most immigrants get a temporary residence visa first.
-This is often because permanent residence applications can take anywhere up to 36 months.
+This is often because permanent residence applications can take a long time to be processed and granted.

 Benefits of permanent residency in South Africa

-One of the most obvious benefits of a permanent residence permit is the fact that it is valid for life.
-The holder merely has to abide by the conditions set by their permit and must enter and stay in South Africa once every three years to maintain it.
-All other permits require renewal or re-application after a limited amount of time.
-Permanent residents can also access privileges such as local banking, obtaining a local driver’s licence and sponsoring qualifying relatives.
+One of the most obvious benefits of a permanent residence permit is the fact that it is valid for life if the holder abides by the permit’s conditions.
+All other permits require renewal or re-application at some point.
+Permanent residents can also access local banking, get a local driver’s licence and sponsor qualifying relatives.

 Permanent residence applications

-Permanent residence applications can be made both in South Africa and in the applicant’s home country; however, advice should be sought as the duration of the permit process may cause applicants in South Africa to overstay the validity period of their current visa.
+Permanent residence applications can be made both in South Africa and in the applicant’s home country.
+But expats should get advice from an immigration agent because the process might cause applicants in South Africa to overstay on their current visa.

 Using a registered immigration practitioner

-Applicants can apply directly to a South Africa mission or through a South Africa visa application centre.
-Expats may, however, find that certain offices are not easily accessible and obtaining advice is difficult.
-The process is often confusing, time consuming and frustrating – South African Home Affairs is notorious for poor service, disorganisation and shifting standards.
+Applicants can apply directly to a South African mission or through a South Africa visa application centre.
+But certain offices might not be easily accessible and getting advice is difficult.
+The process is often confusing, time-consuming and frustrating – South African Home Affairs is notorious for disorganisation and shifting standards.

-Applications are not points-based, but assessed on a case-by-case basis.
-This policy creates a large grey area that is often best navigated with the experience and knowledge that an immigration practitioner provides, when it comes to correctly preparing an application and monitoring its process.
+Applications aren’t points-based, but assessed on a case-by-case basis.
+This policy creates a large grey area that’s often best navigated with the knowledge that an immigration practitioner provides.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.